Graduated summa cum laude from Princeton with an A.B. in Geology

 At the Indiana University Maurer School of Law, Fischman teaches environmental law, administrative law, public natural resources law, water law, wildlife law, and an advanced environmental seminar.
 As an adjunct professor at the university's School of Public and Environmental Affairs, he teaches a capstone seminar and a course on biodiversity conservation policy.
 Professor Fischman has received numerous faculty fellowships from Indiana University.

 Prior to joining the IU Maurer School of Law faculty in 1992, he taught at the University of Wyoming College of Law.
 Before that he served as Natural Resources Program Director and Staff Attorney at the Environmental Law Institute in Washington, D.C.
 He has taught as a visiting professor in the environmental law programs of both the Vermont Law School and the Lewis and Clark School of Law.
 Professor Fischman also spent a year as a senior research scholar at Yale Law School.
+He was appointed Richard S. Melvin Professor of Law in 2015.

 Professor Fischman is a founding board member of the Conservation Law Center, Inc., which operates the law school's conservation law clinic.
 He is also a Member Scholar of the Center for Progressive Reform.